-Preferred Retail Network Pharmacies: Copayments apply if you fill your prescription at a EAN retail pharmacy.
+Preferred Retail Network Pharmacies: Copayments apply if you fill your prescription at an Express Advantage Network (EAN) retail pharmacy.
 If you fill your prescription at a non-EAN retail pharmacy, you will pay an additional \$10 per prescription.
 If you currently use a non-EAN pharmacy and you want to avoid the \$10 upcharge, call an EAN pharmacy to transfer your prescription.
 Certain weight loss medications may not be available in 90-day supply.
 Contact Express-Scripts for information about your prescribed medication.